Division of Infectious Diseases

-The MUSC Infectious Diseases Division (ID) is a dynamic multidisciplinary academic group which strives to provide the best medical care, educational opportunities, and clinical research in the region.
+The Medical University of South Carolina (MUSC) Division of Infectious Diseases (ID) is a dynamic, multidisciplinary academic group which strives to provide the best medical care, educational opportunities, and clinical research in the region.
 Over the past several years, the faculty and staff have doubled in size, and we have expanded our clinical and research programs substantially.
 Our clinical and research strengths include nosocomial infections, HIV care, Hepatitis C, transplant ID, endocarditis, bone and joint infections, vascular line management, and ID global health.

-The ID Division provides hospital consultations via three different faculty teams—A (the main MUSC hospital), B (Ashley River Towers and the Charleston VA), and C (solid organ transplant and hematologic malignancy complications).
-Out-patient services for a variety of infectious diseases—including unexplained fevers, surgical wound infections and abscesses, MRSA complications, endocarditis, sexually transmitted diseases and hepatitis--are provided full-time (Monday through Friday) in the Rutledge Tower 7th Floor clinics.
-Specialized clinics are available for prosthetic joint infections (Dr. Camelia Marculescu), Hepatitis C (Dr. Eric Meissner), and transplant complications.
-A full range of Travel Medicine planning and prevention services are available (tropical medicine advice, vaccines, malaria prophylaxis, etc), at our convenient East Cooper clinic location in Mt.
-Pleasant.
+The ID Division provides inpatient hospital consultations via three different faculty teams—A (the main University Hospital), B (Ashley River Tower and the Ralph H. Johnson VA Medical Center), and C (solid organ transplant and hematologic malignancy complications).
+The Division also provides outpatient services for a variety of infectious diseases including unexplained fevers, surgical wound infections and abscesses, MRSA complications, endocarditis, sexually transmitted diseases, and hepatitis.
+These services are provided full-time (Monday through Friday) in the Rutledge Tower 7th Floor clinics.
+Specialized clinics are available for prosthetic joint infections (Camelia Marculescu, M.D., MSCR), Hepatitis C (Eric Meissner, M.D., Ph.D.), and transplant complications.
+A full range of Travel Medicine planning and prevention services are available (tropical medicine advice, vaccines, malaria prophylaxis, etc), at our convenient East Cooper clinic location in Mount Pleasant.

 The Infectious Diseases group at MUSC may be the only academic center in the United States where placement of peripherally inserted central catheters (PICCs) is routinely performed by specially trained ID-boarded physician operators.
-Catheters may be tunneled or non-tunneled, antibiotic-impregnated, and can be placed with ultrasound guidance for difficult cases including morbidly obese patients, those with immunocompromising conditions, or special needs such as long-term antibiotic infusions, parenteral nutrition, or chemotherapy.
+Catheters may be tunneled or non-tunneled, antibiotic-impregnated, and can be placed with ultrasound guidance for difficult cases including morbidly obese patients, those with immunocompromising conditions, or special needs such as long-term antibiotic infusions, parenteral nutrition, or chemotherapy